Yoko Hayashi: Biography

 Yoko Hayashi was born on June 9, 1956 in Mito, Ibaraki, Japan and attended Waseda University, where she graduated with an LL.B. in law in 1979.
 She was admitted to the Daini Tokyo Bar Association in 1983 and served as the Deputy President of the Women’s Bar Association of Japan from 2002 to 2004.

 Hayashi served as legal counsel for the Tokyo Rape Crisis Centre from 1983 to 1997 and in 1995, served as an adviser to the Japanese Government on the UN 4th World Conference on Women, held in Beijing.
 In 1996, her commentary entitled "Policies of the Japanese Government Toward Women" was published in a compendium entitled Voices from the Japanese Women's Movement.
 The commentary was critical of the lack of equality and protection for women in Japan.

 She has been a member of the Expert Committee on Violence against Women (from 2000–2013) and the Specialist Committee on Basic Issues (from 2009–present) for the Gender Equality Bureau of the Japanese Cabinet.
 Between 2011 and 2012 she served on the Investigation Committee on the Accident at the Fukushima Nuclear Power Stations of Tokyo Electric Power Company.

 In 2004, she was selected as an alternate member to the United Nations Sub-Commission on the Promotion and Protection of Human Rights on which she served until 2006.
 In 2008 she became a member of the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) and has served as an expert on the Women's Anti-Discrimination Committee throughout her tenure.
 The committee is responsible for completing human rights reviews of member countries and evaluating their performances on women's inclusion and protection.
-In 2015, she began serving as Chairperson of the Committee on the Elimination of Discrimination against Women.
+Hayashi served as the Chairperson of the Committee on the Elimination of Discrimination against Women (2015-2016).